EduGord/ai-collab-template/docs/routines-index.md

 | self-review-hook | post-agent-execution | Run agent reflections |
 | llm-session-router | on-session-load | Tune memory for context window |
 | system-evolve-cycle | after-phase-completion | Plan structural evolution |

+---

+This document is currently under construction.

+🛠️ To be filled with guidance, structure, and examples for:
+- routines index